AustralianBioCommons/ables/processes.md

           <b>Project bioinformatics lead's role:</b>
           <ol>
             <li>Familarise themselves with ABLeS schemes, expectations, and responsibilities.</li>
             <li>Submit a project plan that contains the details of the project (<a href="https://docs.google.com/forms/d/e/1FAIpQLSf9UVEuhbAsbvVzTEvvE9mLoietryb7e3sDmv74Xhl-1YWj2Q/viewform?usp=sf_link">link</a>).
-The participant’s steering committee (or bioinformatics leads) should approve the plan.</li>
+The community’s steering committee (or bioinformatics leads) should approve the plan.</li>
             <li>Identify known challenges that BioCommons, NCI, or Pawsey may be able to address and / or support as part of ABLeS.
 You can use the <a href="https://docs.google.com/forms/d/e/1FAIpQLSere1PvgPEuJkpvQUk1-11C88IAeQNQKEUFc-Qgbn5GgKK2jw/viewform?usp=sf_link">GoogleForm</a> to let us know about these challenges.</li>
           </ol>
           <b>Australian BioCommons' role:</b>
           <ol>
-            <li>Create of a project allocation (at NCI or Pawsey) for a participant</li>
+            <li>Create of a project allocation (at NCI or Pawsey) for a group</li>
-            <li>Invite participant bioinformatics leads to a project allocation as Chief Investigators</li>
+            <li>Invite the group bioinformatics leads to a project allocation as Chief Investigators</li>
             <li>Provide information on how to utilise ABLeS resources and contribute to the shared tool and software repository.</li>
             <li>Manage the resources available to the ABLeS programme across all active projects.</li>
           </ol>